containeroo/cloudflare-operator/docs/content/core_concept.md

 ### self-healing

-The `DNSRecord` controller reconcile itself in the given interval, if an error occurs.
-See following table:
+The `DNSRecord` controller reconciles itself in the given interval, if an error occurs.
+See the following table:

 | error                                                          | interval |
 | :------------------------------------------------------------- | :------- |